COSC3020/theoretical-sorting-Kodoka/README.md

-mathematically, their claim isn't possible; however, playing the Devil's advocate for just a moment, I will concede I don't know a whole lot about quantum computing, but based on my very rudimentary understanding, perhaps, if that is the basis technology for his sorting algorithm, perhaps this is possible, as all the true and false branches are established when the quantum state colapses, or something like that.
+mathematically, their claim isn't possible; however, playing the Devil's advocate for just a moment, I will concede I don't know a whole lot about quantum computing, but based on my very rudimentary understanding, perhaps, if that is the basis technology for his sorting algorithm, this is possible, as all the true and false branches are established when the quantum state colapses, or something like that.

-## Sources
+# Sources

 I read through and referenced material from the slides in class.